flux-framework/flux-core/doc/man3/flux_event_publish.rst

 DESCRIPTION
 ===========

-:func:`flux_event_publish` sends an event message with topic string *topic*, *flags* as described below, and optional payload *s*, a NULL-terminated string, or NULL indicating no payload.
+:func:`flux_event_publish` sends an event message with topic string :var:`topic`, :var:`flags` as described below, and optional payload :var:`s`, a NULL-terminated string, or NULL indicating no payload.
 The returned future is fulfilled once the event is accepted by the broker and assigned a global sequence number.

 :func:`flux_event_publish_pack` is similar, except the JSON payload is constructed using :func:`json_pack` style arguments (see below).

-:func:`flux_event_publish_raw` is similar, except the payload is raw *data* of length *len*.
+:func:`flux_event_publish_raw` is similar, except the payload is raw :var:`data` of length :var:`len`.

 :func:`flux_event_publish_get_seq` may be used to retrieve the sequence number assigned to the message once the future is fulfilled.